tolerl1/logan-dev/README.md

 - The [Vetur](https://marketplace.visualstudio.com/items?itemName=octref.vetur/) VSCode extension by Pine Wu is available for tool support.
 Additional [reference](https://github.com/vuejs/vetur/).
 - The .gitignore is configured for macOS, VSCode, and JS.
 Make the necessary changes if using Windows and/or different editor.
 This [tool](https://www.toptal.com/developers/gitignore) can generate one for you.
 - See [Configuration Reference](https://cli.vuejs.org/config/).

-### Future changes
-- Migrate to Vuejs v3
-- Migrate to new CSS framework
-- Attempt to reduce build package size.
-However, if using as a guide or template YMMV based on additional any dependencies you install
-- Bootstrap invalidation file to template